yoshihiro503/coq2html/README.md

-`-Q` _DIR_ _COQDIR_        | Map the directory _DIR_ to correspond to the module name _COQDIR_ (similar to `coqc`) `-hierarchy-graph` _FILE_  | Show the hierarchy graph of <dot-file> on the index.html (You need Graphviz command line tool) `-index-blacklist` _FILE_  | Exclude specified items from the index
+`-Q` _DIR_ _COQDIR_        | Map the directory _DIR_ to correspond to the module name _COQDIR_ (similar to `coqc`) `-hierarchy-graph` _FILE_  | Show the hierarchy graph of <dot-file> on the index.html (You need Graphviz command line tool) `-index-blacklist` _FILE_  | Exclude specified items from the index `-show-type-information-using-coqtop-process` | Show type information of definitions as a tooltip

 ### Usage example